NS Line: Former Vintage Trolley service

-From 2001 to 2005, Portland Vintage Trolley service operated on the NS Line on most weekends.
+From 2001 to 2005, Portland Vintage Trolley service operated on what is now the NS Line on most weekends.
 Of four replica 1904 Brill streetcars owned by TriMet and in use on the MAX Light Rail system between 1991 and 2014, two were transferred to the city for use on the Portland Streetcar line.
 The service operated on Saturdays and Sundays, using one car at a time, from approximately 10:00 am to 6:00 pm, on regularly scheduled trips that otherwise would be operated by a modern Škoda car.
 They were non-wheelchair accessible.

 Vintage Trolley service on the Portland Streetcar was temporarily suspended near the end of November 2005, in part due to maintenance problems with the two cars, and because the opening of the extension from PSU to RiverPlace in March 2005 caused operations difficulties with the faux-vintage trolley cars.
-The Vintage Trolley service, which resumed in May 2005 after a five-month suspension for repair work on the two cars, continued to end at PSU, not serving the section to RiverPlace.
+The Vintage Trolley service, which resumed in May 2005 after a five-month suspension for repair work on the two cars, continued to end at PSU (5th and Montgomery), not serving the section to RiverPlace – thereby continuing to stop and reverse directions on Montgomery Street, while other streetcars needed to pass through that single-track section without stopping, because it was no longer their terminus.
 The late-2005 suspension eventually became permanent; the two Vintage Trolley cars were transferred back to TriMet, which transferred them over to the Willamette Shore Trolley in 2013.